 A fishing basket made from plastic wrapping found washed up on a beach in Guam in the Pacific Ocean, by contemporary artist Anthony Guerrero, is another starkly poignant object.
 It reminds us that much of the plastic in the Pacific is generated by the international fishing, food transportation and construction industries – and that individual responses alone cannot alleviate the problem.

 Museums too must play their part in reducing waste.
 The British Museum is striving to lessen its environmental impact, with all waste produced onsite being either recycled or burned and converted to electricity.
-We are also committed to more sustainable exhibition development, and over 90% of the materials used to build the display have been recycled from the Manga exhibition.
+We are also committed to more sustainable exhibition development, and over 90% of the materials used to build the display were recycled from the Manga exhibition.

-These displays are made possible by the support of The Asahi Shimbun Company, longstanding corporate sponsors of the British Museum.
+These displays were made possible by the support of The Asahi Shimbun Company, longstanding corporate sponsors of the British Museum.
 The Asahi Shimbun is a Japanese leading newspaper and the company also provides a substantial information service via the internet.
 The company has a century-long tradition of philanthropic support, notably staging key exhibitions in Japan on art, culture and history from around the world.
 In addition to the Asahi Shimbun Displays, The Asahi Shimbun Company is a committed supporter of the British Museum touring exhibition programme in Japan, and funder of The Asahi Shimbun Gallery of Amaravati sculpture in Room 33a.